 Darrell Maclaine is a musician and voice artist.
 You can find Darrell’s YouTube channel here and follow him on Twitter at @darrellmaclaine.

-If you’ve enjoyed this, you can find a huge feature on the strange story of Rubik’s Clock’s direct ancestor Rubik’s Magic in Tim’s book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find a feature on the strange story of Rubik’s Clock’s direct ancestor Rubik’s Magic – the ultimate unwanted Christmas Present – in Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.